k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: blanked spellbooks from reading not updating in permanent inventory
 - Fix: various issues with monsters setting off container traps
 - Git info formatting in dumplog
+- Show spells known in the dumplog (text and html).